apache/gravitino/docs/how-to-test.md

 Gravitino has two types of tests:

-  - unit tests and integration tests that mainly focus on the functionalities of the specific class, module, or component.
+  - Unit tests, focus on the functionalities of the specific class, module, or component.
   - Integration tests, end-to-end tests that cover the whole system.

 :::note before test